vincepr/go_micmute_server/README.md

 now we can access it in localhost:3003

-If we would want to expose it in our vps we could do so with--network="host" .
+If we would want to expose it directly, we could do so with--network="host" .
 Or we use something like nginx (see below)
 - `sudo docker run -it --rm --network="host" -p 3003:3003 go_auth_proxy`
+### Auto restart for the docker image
 If we want it to autostart after reboots we can add the `-d --restart unless-stopped` flag:
 - `sudo docker run -it -d --restart unless-stopped -p 3003:3003 go_auth_proxy`

 ## Https via nginx & certbot:
+Quickest way to add https with minimal effort.
+Use nginx redirect that upgrades connection with a certificate.
 `sudo nano /etc/nginx/sites-available/mic.vprobst.de.conf`
 ```
 server {